Precyors/indabax2026-1st-place-solution-emission-forecasting/README.md

 # Feature Engineering

-The solution relies heavily on structured feature engineering.
+The solution relies heavily on structured feature engineering(52 new features were created)

 ## Temporal Features